 Fender Champion 20 holds a single 8-inch speaker and offers you 20W of power – which is more than enough for the intended use.
 We’re still playing with relatively low numbers here, but if needed, the amp can somewhat successfully follow a pair of drums, given that your drummer takes it down a notch.

 The amp is packed with all kinds of digital effects, including chorus, delay, flanger, reverb, vibrato, and tremolo – a huge step up from the two amps mentioned above.
 It even has an additional knob for choosing between Tweed, Blackface, British, and Metal voicing.
 If this confuses you, don’t worry too much about – the feature is supposed to replicate the sound of some of the legendary amps made by Fender throughout the years, but it basically means having even more choice in deciding how exactly you want to sound.

 As for the sound quality, Fender Champion 20 is a big step above all the amps we’ve previously mentioned.
 Cleans are surprisingly well-balanced and crisp, even when compared to some of the much more expensive amps, and the overdrive channel packs up just enough punch to allow for some metal and hard-rock sounds.

 Who should buy the Champion 20

-For most of the people $100 seems to be the mount they are perfectly fine spending on a piece of gear such as an amp.
-We honestly feel that this amp is the best 100 dollar practice amp, since it really isn’t just an amp for the beginners, but also for people with serious skill and expensive guitars in their arsenal.
-It’s just an all around well designed product, one of those that makes you fall in love with the company that makes it.
+For most of the people, $100 seems to be the amount they are perfectly fine spending on a piece of gear such as an amp.
+We honestly feel that this amp is the best 100 dollar practice amp since it really isn’t just an amp for the beginners, but also for people with serious skill and expensive guitars in their arsenal.
+It’s just an all-around well-designed product, one of those that makes you fall in love with the company that makes it.